Orm-21/Orm-21/README.md

 ## Welcome To My Profile
 <div>
   <p style="font-size:18px;">
-    My name is Andres Lara, I am currently a fourth year undergraduate student studying Computer Science.
-My main interests are programming software, electrical components, cyber security, and helping grow interest in the Computer Science field as a whole.
+    My name is Andres Lara and my interests include programming software, electrical components, cyber security, and helping grow interest in the Computer Science field as a whole.
 The repositories on my profile include both programming assignments from classes, as well as personal projects for certain languages or tools of interest.
     <br>
     <br>
     <br>